zeusta/Docs/extensions/Guide By Functions/Magento 1/Web POS.md

 -	**When to use:**

-In the first time a user log in to Web POS Checkout screen, the extension will load data like products, customers, tax calculations, etc. to his local.
+In the first time a user log in to Web POS Checkout screen, the module will load data like products, customers, tax calculations, etc. to his local.
 Then the system will automatically update new data about products, customers... when having any changes in admin panel.

 In some cases, a user's local data is not 100% synced with data in the back-end.
 If the user notices any discrepancy, he can delete and reload data manually.